 The Rose Parade – Considered America’s New Year celebration, the Tournament of Roses Parade takes place on New Year’s Day in Pasadena, California.
 The parade that began in 1890 is now watched by hundreds of thousands of spectators, broadcast on nationwide TV, and even seen in more than 200 countries.
-The parade is famous for its elaborate flower-bedecked floats, equestrians, top marching bands, the famous annual Rose Bowl college football game played at the event, and the Grand Marshalls culled from the day’s top celebrities and news makers.
+The parade is famous for its elaborate flower-bedecked floats, equestrians, top marching bands, and the Grand Marshals culled from the day’s top celebrities and news makers.
 Fun fact: To decorate one float, it takes about 60 workers working 10 hours a day for 10 days!

 Presidential Inaugural Parade – Okay, so this happens only every four years.
 But for sheer spectacle, glamour, and “pomp and circumstance,” there is nothing like it!
 Held in Washington, DC, of course, the parade spans 1.5 miles of Pennsylvania Avenue, features marchers from the 50 states and the District of Columbia, and is viewed by the incoming president, vice president, their families, and top government and military officials from an enclosed structure.
 The parade, which originated during the second Jefferson term, is but one part of the all-day inauguration festivities on January 20.
 Fun fact: First ladies started riding with their husbands in the parade only since 1909.
 Helen “Nellie” Taft had the honor.